 The film features original music by Tony Riparetti and the Roxy Gunn Project, with Roxy playing the role of Ellen; Michael Pare and Deborah Van Valkenburgh reprise their roles from the original film as Cody and his sister Reva.

 While an unfinished version was screened in 2008, the writers tweaked the script to add the character of Ellen Dream and Roxy Gunn's music, and additional scenes continued to be filmed.
-The final cut of the film has a late 2013 release date.
+The final cut of the film had a late 2013 release date, and was released on DVD and Blu-Ray in 2019.

 This film contains examples of: